wllclngn/NewCode/presentation.md

 ## Slide 10: Summary and Q&A
 - **Content**:
-  - Recap the role of DLLs in NewCode.
+  - Recap the role of DLLs in MapReduce.
   - Highlight their contribution to modularity and cross-platform compatibility.
   - Open the floor for questions.